Skip to main content

 Academic

-A sophisticated analysis of efficacy requires a deep exploration of the psychoneuroendocrine mechanisms that govern human behavior and physiology.
+A sophisticated analysis of wellness program efficacy requires a deep exploration of the psychoneuroendocrine mechanisms that govern human behavior and physiology.
 The common workplace wellness strategy of imposing financial penalties for non-compliance can be viewed as a chronic environmental stressor.

 From a systems-biology perspective, such a strategy triggers a cascade of maladaptive physiological responses, primarily through the dysregulation of the Hypothalamic-Pituitary-Adrenal (HPA) axis.
 This axis is the body’s central stress response system.
 Persistent activation, as would be expected in an environment of constant performance evaluation tied to financial outcomes, leads to sustained elevations of cortisol.
 The downstream consequences of this hypercortisolemia are profoundly counterproductive to the stated goals of any wellness initiative.